pilleatus/orientdb-tutorial-distributed-database/database_configuration.md

 https://hub.docker.com/r/orientdb/orientdb/

 ###1.
 Create a container with a volume
-First of all we will create a container with the volume \config.
+First of all we will create a container with the volume /config.
 When you start a Docker Container, the changes on this container getting lost when you stop it afterwards.
 With Volumes you can specify a directory or files and save them persistent on your filesystem.
-With the following command we set the \config directory as an volume for storing the configuration for the DDBMS.
+With the following command we set the /config directory as an volume for storing the configuration for the DDBMS.
 For more information take a look at: https://docs.docker.com/engine/userguide/containers/dockervolumes/